Latin Quarter, Paris: 16 Top Attractions, Tours & Hotels

 The celebrated architect Jacques-Germain Soufflot was commissioned by King Louis XV to build a grandiose church replacing the ruined abbey of Sainte Geneviève.
 Soufflot created a masterpiece of Neoclassical style, with its facade modeled after the ancient Pantheon in Rome and dome inspired by St. Paul's Cathedral in London.

-For amazing views of the Paris cityscape, tourists can climb up (over 200 steps) to the Panthéon's dome.
-Open from April until October, the dome's colonnaded balcony provides breathtaking, 360-degree panoramic outlooks.
-It's easy to spot the most important monuments, including the Notre-Dame Cathedral, the Louvre, and the Eiffel Tower.
-The Panthéon is open from 10am until 6pm (until 6:30pm in spring and summer) every day of the year except on January 1st, May 1st, December 25th, and the morning of June 17th.
+To admire views of the Paris cityscape, tourists can climb (200 steps) up to the Panthéon's dome.
+Open from April until October, the dome's colonnaded balcony provides breathtaking 360-degree panoramic outlooks.
+It's easy to spot the city's most important monuments, including Notre-Dame Cathedral, the Louvre, and the Eiffel Tower.

 3. Eglise Saint-Sevérin Saint-Nicolas

 The Eglise Saint-Séverin Saint-Nicolas is one of the finest examples of Flamboyant Gothic architecture in Paris.
 With its dark sanctuary illuminated by candles, the church has a somber and spiritual ambience.

 The architecture combines various styles, with a simple nave from the 13th-century and stained-glass windows dating from the 14th and 15th centuries.
 Other noteworthy details of the interior include the pillars with elaborately carved capitals and fanciful keystones.

 The Church of Saint-Séverin Saint-Nicolas regularly hosts classical organ recitals open to the public.
 Many visitors enjoy attending a concert here and find that listening to the holy music adds to the experience.